In What Form Is Memory Stored In The Brain & Mind? An Introduction

 The binding of cognitive components with engrams.

-• We do not know how the two can be mapped together and stay linked.
+• How the two can be mapped together and stay linked.

-• We do not know if there is a missing component that links the two.
+• If there is a missing component that links the two.

-• We do not know whether we are even looking at this correctly – should there be a missing component?
+• Whether we are even looking at this correctly – should there be a missing component?

-• We do not know what the mental representations are made up of.
+• What the mental representations are made up of.
 Sure, we can say they are sensory in nature or they are abstract and subjective.
 But what is it?
 Consciousness is not really the answer.
 It is just another ‘What?’ that is even harder to define and observe.
 In a way, we do not know the material that creates all forms of imagery.

 This question is an open question for scientists to answer.

-To Understand and describe how information is translated into both a biological and mental phenomenon while being connected is one of the biggest unanswered questions in science.
+To understand and describe how information is translated into both a biological and mental phenomenon while being connected is one of the biggest unanswered questions in science.
 We have only begun to understand the components that hold them together, far from a unified theory.

 The easy part is over:) I’ll discuss the very specifics in another post.
 Until then, you can enjoy how human memory is conceptualized as a model.